Judge To Review Claims Of Census Citizenship Question's 'Discriminatory' Origins

 Trump administration officials have said the addition of the citizenship question is needed to better protect the voting rights of racial and language minorities.
 But plaintiffs argue that Trump officials are attempting to give a political advantage to Republicans and non-Hispanic white people when new voting districts are drawn.

-Also on Friday, President Trump said he is "very seriously" considering an executive order that would place a citizenship question on the 2020 census.
+Also on Friday, Trump said he is "very seriously" considering an executive order that would place a citizenship question on the 2020 census.

 "We have four or five ways we can do it," Trump told reporters.
 "We're working on a lot of things, including an executive order."